Azure/azure-sdk-for-java/README.md

 These libraries can be easily identified by sdk/ folder, package, and namespaces names starting with `azure-`, e.g. `azure-keyvault`.

-The libraries released in the GA January 2020 release is listed below.
+The libraries released in the GA February 2020 release is listed below.

 - [February 2020](https://azure.github.io/azure-sdk/releases/2020-02/java.html)